ucd-library/crowd-source-js/README.md

 ## Crowd Inputs
 - get approved by item (PGR)
   - gets all approved inputs for item
+  - will trigger update events for individual inputs and item
 - get approved by id (PGR)
 - set approved (PGR/Firestore)
   - add input to pgr, remove from firestore